stephenjohnlimb/ek9/README.md

 EK9 adds additional structure and type safety to Python (as well as being compiled).
 It adds simplicity/clarity of syntax, **functions** and **operators** to languages like Java.
 More over it adds a standard **fluent** type **functional** processing pipeline flow that is not available in most languages.

+Even though I've been tinkering with this for many years, I'm more excited and enthusiastic about it now than I've ever been.
+Having taken some quite long layoffs from it has actually helped me come back to it with fresh eyes and ideas.

+For example - I've just added a sort of [jsonPath](https://www.ek9.io/builtInTypes.html#path) built-in type with compiler checked literal syntax checking (nice).
+Why add this in?
+Accessing paths through structured graphs of objects/arrays is pretty much a fundamental programming need!
+Be it JSON, XML, or any object graph.

 ## License and Trademark
 It is licensed under the MIT license; see [License](LICENSE) and